Static routes on WAN interfaces overridden by route-to for firewall-initiated traffic

 Break connectivity from the firewall itself to any networks reachable via a static route on a WAN for traffic initiated from the firewall itself.

-#4 Updated by Jim Pingle about 4 years ago
+#4 Updated by Jim Pingle over 4 years ago

 - Status changed from New to Confirmed